Japanese occupation of Hong Kong: Education

 It was the Japanese conviction that education was key to securing their influence over the populace.
 The Japanese language became a mandatory subject in schools, and students who performed poorly in Japanese exams risked corporal punishment.
 According to a testimonial, English was forbidden from being taught and was not tolerated outside the classroom.
 Some private Japanese language schools were established to promote oral Japanese.
 The Military Administration ran the Teachers' Training Course, and those teachers who failed a Japanese bench-mark test would need to take a three-month training course.
 The Japanese authorities tried to introduce Japanese traditions and customs to Hong Kong students through the Japanese lessons at school.
-Famous historical stories such as Mōri Motonari's "Sanbon no ya (Three Arrows)" and Xufu's (徐福) voyage to Japan were introduced in Japanese language textbooks.
-The primary aim of the Japanisation of the education system was to facilitate Japanese control over the territory's populace in furtherence of the establishment of the Greater East Asia Co-prosperity Sphere.
+Famous historical stories such as Mōri Motonari's Sanbon no ya ("Three Arrows") and Xu Fu's voyage to Japan were introduced in Japanese language textbooks.
+The primary aim of the Japanisation of the education system was to facilitate Japanese control over the territory's populace in furtherance of the establishment of the Greater East Asia Co-prosperity Sphere.

 By 1943, in stark contrast to the successful imposition of the Japanese language upon the local populace, only one formal language school, the Bougok School (寳覺學校), was providing Cantonese language courses to Japanese people in Hong Kong.
 According to an instructor at the Bougok School, "teaching Cantonese is difficult because there is no system and set pattern in Cantonese grammar; and you have to change the pronunciation as the occasion demands" and "it would be easier for Cantonese people to learn Japanese than Japanese people to learn Cantonese".